-Table of contents
+Table of contents:

-Who this document applies to
+Who this document applies to 2

+Definition of Safeguarding 2

-Table of contents
+Table of contents 3

-Who's Who
+Who's Who 3

-Complaints
+Complaints 4

-Our mission
+Our mission 4

-Principles

-Valuing diversity
+Principles: Valuing diversity 5

 What to do if you're worried

-about a child at Jacques Prevert
+about a child at Jacques Prévert 6

 The law 6

-Safeguarding in Hammersmith & Fulham 6
+Safeguarding in Hammersmith & Fulham 7

 Identifying abuse & neglect 7

 If young people raise a concern,

 how should I respond?

-How do I tell if a young person

-is at risk of abuse or neglect?
 8

+How do I tell if a young person is at risk

+of abuse or neglect?
+8

-Information Sharing
+Information Sharing 10

-Sharing information with other agencies 10
+Sharing information with other agencies 11

-What to do if you are still worried 11
+What to do if you are still worried 12

-Safer Recruitment 12
+Safer Recruitment 13

-Supporting staff at the school 13
+Supporting staff at the school 15

-Concerns and allegations about staff
+Concerns and allegations about staff 15

-Staff training
+Staff training 17

-Appendix A - definitions of
+Appendix A - definitions of abuse, neglect and 18

-abuse, neglect and specific situations
+specific situations

-Appendix B - The DSL
+Appendix B - The DSL 26

 Appendix C - Other relevant legislation 27

+KCSiE updates 28

 "Safeguarding is everyone's responsibility.
 Every student at the school has the right to live free from fear of abuse, and for the adults in their lives, at home, in the community and at the school, to watch over them, listen to their views and take action if they are concerned.
 This safeguarding policy sets out how parents, staff and school leaders will respond if they are worried about a child."
+Kelly Gray, DSL